Oak Wilt 101

 Aerial view showing large group of dead oak trees.

-In large populations of oaks, the disease shows a pattern of spreading outward fromthe original point of infection.
+In large populations of oaks, the disease shows a pattern of spreading outward from the original point of infection.

 Close up image of how oak roots connect under ground.